-Work with your dog to gain confidence in social interactions.
+Work with your dog to gain confidence in social interactions

 Join us for this opportunity to work with others who also own reactive dogs, to gain confidence, calm, and capability.
-Teach your dog (and yourself) the self-confidence, and the skills needed, to relax, focus, and enjoy being around others – people, dogs, other animals and activities.
-We reserve the right to restrict any dog’s participation for any reason, for the safety of other dogs and participants.
+Teach your dog (and yourself) the self-confidence and the skills needed to relax, focus, and enjoy being around others – people, dogs, and other animals.
+The first meeting of each session is a humans-only orientation.